It can be confusing figuring out whom to contact with questions about registration. We hope you find the information below helpful.

 Please contact the Registrar’s Office for questions about:

-- Has the Add/Drop period ended?
+- The Add/Drop period.
 Before calling, please check the Academic Calendar.

-- Add or Drop courses through the Campus Cafe.
+- Adding or Dropping courses through the Campus Café Student Portal

-- Course withdrawals must be done in writing and the request must to go the registrar.
+- Course withdrawals after Add/Drop — these must be done in writing and the request must to go the registrar.
 Speaking to your instructor will not remove you from the roster.
-Send an email to firstname.lastname@example.org.
-Include your full legal name and the name of the course you are dropping.
-Or use the course withdrawal form below and send that to the same email address.
+Fill out the Course Withdrawal form, located above in Forms, and send it to firstname.lastname@example.org.

-- Transcript Request; Leave of Absence Forms, Petitions for Independent Study, Petitions for Incomplete, other forms (see below).
+- Transcript request; Leave of Absence forms; Petitions for Independent Study; Petitions for Incomplete; other forms (see Forms)

 have health insurance.
-You may purchase health insurance through the MASS
+Residents of Massachusetts may purchase health insurance through the MASS Health Connector program

 Please contact the Admissions Office for your program of interest for questions about: